Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vortices.md

 **Make smoke rings and see how they form** - Experiments with smoke rings and tornado formation.

-Last initially checked on 2025-02-08 by John Leung (cfl35@cam.ac.uk) and double-checked on 2025-02-08 by Timothy Wong (chw55@cam.ac.uk)
+Last initially checked on 2025-11-29 by Daniel Eaton (de354@cam.ac.uk) and double-checked on  by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->